Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Harmonic maps into the sphere

 for all $\bvarphi \in C_{0}^\infty(\Omega; \R^m)$ with $\bu \cdot \bvarphi = 0$ almost everywhere in $\Omega$. \end{definition}

-One should keep in mind that the set of (continuous) maps $\Omega \to S^{m-1}$ is not connected.
-In other words, given two continuous functions $\bv_1, \bv_2 : \Omega \to S^{m-1}$ with identical Dirichlet boundary values (or both with periodic boundary conditions) it may not be possible to continuously deform one into the other.
-The reason is the fact that the homotopy groups of the sphere are not all trivial.
+It is a particularity of sphere-valued problems that the set of continuous maps $\Omega \to S^{m-1}$ is not connected.
+In other words, given two continuous functions $\bv_1, \bv_2 : \Omega \to S^{m-1}$ with identical Dirichlet boundary values it may not be possible to continuously deform one into the other.
+The underlying reason is the fact that the homotopy groups of the sphere are not all trivial.
 Indeed, maps from a simply connected $n$-dimensional domain $\Omega \subset \R^n$ into $S^{m-1}$ are closely related to the $n$-th homotopy group of $S^{m-1}$.
-This group is trivial in the case $n = m = 2$, but isomorphic to $\Z$ in the cases $n = m = 3$ and $n = 2, m = 3$ considered here.
-By this isomorphism the connected components of the function spaces can be labeled by an integer (which is is sometimes called topological quantum number~\cite{thouless:1998}).
-Minimizers exist in the different connected sets of the function space.
-For example, the inverse stereographic projection $\pi_{st}^{-1}:\R^2 \to S^2 $ minimizes the Dirichlet energy in the set of maps $\R^2 \to S^2$ with topological quantum number~1, see \cite{belavin_polyakov:1975,melcher:2014}.
-The disconnected nature of the function set is a structure that may or may not be preserved by discretizations.
-As it turns out, the nonconforming discretization of Section~\ref{sec:discret-nonconf} forms a single connected approximation space, whereas the conforming discretization based on geometric finite elements consists of separate components (as long as only nonsingular finite element functions are considered).
-For solution methods that are iterative, solutions of prescribed topological quantum number are typically constructed by starting the iteration at a configuration with the desired topological quantum number, and hoping for the solver to remain in this homotopy class.
-This seems to work well enough even though no solver is known to us actually guarantees it.
+This group is trivial in the case $n = m = 2$, but isomorphic to~$\mathbb{Z}$ in the cases $n = m = 3$ and $n = 2, m = 3$ considered here.
+By this isomorphism the connected components of the function spaces can be labeled by an integer (which is is sometimes called topological degree or quantum number~\cite{thouless:1998}).
+The disconnected nature of the function space is a structure that may or may not be preserved by discretizations.

+The issue of connectedness is more subtle for the Sobolev spaces $H^1(\Omega;S^{m-1})$ that underly finite element theory.
+In particular, the homotopy classes of $W^{1,p}$ may not all be weakly closed, and therefore some of them may not contain minimizing harmonic maps~\cite[Chap.\,5.3]{helein2008harmonic}.
+A discussion about the connected components of $W^{1,p}(M,N)$ for general manifolds $M$, $N$ can be found in~\cite[Chap.\,3.3]{helein2008harmonic}.